gitlabhq/gitlabhq/doc/api/system_hooks.md

 ## Delete system hook

 Deletes a system hook.
 This is an idempotent API function and returns `200 OK` even if the hook is not available.

-If the hook is deleted a JSON object is returned.
+If the hook is deleted, a JSON object is returned.
+An error is raised if the hook is not found.

+---

 ```
 DELETE /hooks/:id